airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 "Two steps isn't so bad!", I hear you say!
 Well, then there's compiling and deployment steps:

-- I need an IDE that compiles the code automatically, or a build task to do this (which increases my debug loop)
+- I need an IDE that compiles the code automatically, or a build task to do this (which increases my debug loop).
-- I need to seperate the source code from the compiled code (WebStorm by default generates your JS code beside the TypeScript file, but you can configure that)
+- I need to seperate the source code from the compiled code (WebStorm by default generates your JS code beside the TypeScript file, but you can configure that).
 - Then I need to make sure that the generated code runs on browsers that the app must support.
 And depending on the ES6 features I've used, I need to include a shim.